 The Glion Spirit has helped our entire community through some challenging times.
-Now, with restrictions easing significantly in Switzerland, we’re looking toward resuming the personalized, face-to-face learning on campus that gives a Glion education its unique flavor.
+We’re looking toward resuming the personalized, face-to-face learning on campus that gives a Glion education its unique flavor.

 If you are a current student, if you’ve already enrolled to join us this Fall, or if you are thinking about studying with us, you’ll find relevant and up-to-date information on this page, as well as full details on how we’ll keep you safe and healthy on campus.

 With the Swiss government announcing a significant relaxation of restrictions, we have welcomed back our current students to our Glion and Bulle campuses at the end of July.

 Find out more about our precautionary measures on campus here.

 The protocol on isolation and quarantine can be downloaded here.

 Should you have any questions please do not hesitate to send an email to firstname.lastname@example.org.

 For Glion London, we must of course comply with UK regulations, which means a different timetable to Switzerland.